 We are living in a time of uncertainty- it is unclear which stance the Trump Administration will take on the privatization of public lands.
 This holds huge implications for our way of life in Southeast Alaska, and we want to send a clear message about our stance on public lands now.

-Southeast Alaskans are going to Washington DC in February to speak out against land transfers and to help ensure that nothing is done to harm the most valuable fish producing watersheds in the Tongass.
+Southeast Alaskans are going to Washington DC this spring to speak out against land transfers and to help ensure that nothing is done to harm the most valuable fish producing watersheds in the Tongass.
 Please help them by showing your support.
 Add your name, your fishing vessel’s name, or your organization's name to this petition.
 They will carry it with them to Congress and tell them that we are standing together to protect our public lands.

 Please complete the form to sign onto this letter and let our elected officials and agency decision makers know you support our public lands.
 Originally published by Trout Unlimited.